-59. A representative of ECA introduced the strategy and action plan of the Africa Programme on Accelerated Improvement of Civil Registration and Vital Statistics Systems for the period 2023-2027 (CRMC/6/EXP/2022/21).
-Acknowledge of the evaluation of ten years of implementation of the APAI-CRVS funded by AfDB was noted.
+59. A representative of ECA introduced the strategy and action plan of the Africa Programme on Accelerated Improvement of Civil Registration and Vital Statistics Systems for the period 2023-2027 (CRMC/6/EXP/2022/21) and acknowledged the evaluation of implementation of the Programme over a 10-year period, which had been funded by the African Development Bank.